Magiduck/COVID-19_AMS/README.md

 - State the region and the domain category that your data sets are about

-	The datasets from the RIVM contain data about COVID-19 (epedemic data) in the region of the Netherlands on municipality level
+	The datasets from the RIVM contain data about COVID-19 (epidemic data) in the region of the Netherlands on municipality level

 - State the research question